See how it works

 Insured Bookings for Peace of Mind

-We provide basic insurance coverage with each booking on paydesk, giving both you and the media professional confidence and protection while they work for you.3
+We provide basic insurance coverage with each booking on paydesk, giving both you and the media professional confidence and protection while they work for you.

 Effortless Online Payment

 Paydesk offers a payment protection system to ensure payments are only finalized when you are satisfied with the job completion.
-Freelancers trusts our process that guarantees their efforts are rewarded upon successful delivery of servicesStill have questions?
+Freelancers trusts our process that guarantees their efforts are rewarded upon successful delivery of services

 I am a journalist based in Glasgow in Scotland, which is currently part of the UK.
 I have a wide range of skills from sub-editing to live radio and sound-rich audio packages, and can take a photo if needed.
 I specialise in Scottish environmental issues, land management, tourism, outdoor activities and sports, but my work as a producer and editor also takes me into politics, local government, planning - every sort of story.
 I do work for outlets ranging from the relatively small Scottish Nationalist press to the BBC to the Daily Mail.
-I am British but not a Scot and can take a broader outsider's view of the place while being very familiar with the country, its culture its politics and its geography.

 Portfolio